shuozhixu/Modelling_2024/README.md

 - Line 3.
 Change the large number at the end to `0`
 - Line 4.
 Change the large number at the end to `200000`

 Run the simulation with the modified `lmp_mdmc.in`, `data.MoNbTa_random`, and `CrMoNbTaVW_Xu2022.eam.alloy`.
 Once it is finished, load the output data file `data.MoNbTa_CSRO_LT` into OVITO, and then [calculate RDF in OVITO](https://www.ovito.org/manual/reference/pipelines/modifiers/coordination_analysis.html).
-If the material does not melt at 1500 K, increase the temperature in line 2 of `lmp_mdmc` to `2000` or `2500` or `3000`, and rerun the simulation.
+If the material does not melt at 1500 K, increase the temperature in line 2 of `lmp_mdmc.in` to `2000` or `2500` or `3000`, and rerun the simulation.

 ### MoNbTa with CSRO